![]() |

 Authenticity

 Our goal is to offer only the finest quality pottery from Boleslawiec, we have chosen to try to offer mostly Signature pieces, including the rare U4 level pieces that are the finest examples of Polish Stoneware made today.
 The pottery Our American Heritage offers from Ceramika Artystyczna is absolutely only FIRST- QUALITY pieces.
-Your assurance of this is the white factory stickers on the bottom of each and every piece that we sell denotes that your selection is Factory Certified First Quality and comes from the USA authorized distributor.
+Your assurance of this is the white factory stickers on the bottom of each and every piece that we sell denotes that your selection is Factory Certified First Quality.

 Interestingly, most of Ceramika Artystyczna's workers are women, including the president.
 Many are graduates of the Wroclaw Academy of Fine Arts.
 The factory is a cooperative - all the profits are shared by the employees.
 Original pieces can be viewed in the Boleslawiec museum.